Online experiment design for continuous-time systems using generalized filtering

 \item[or] \item[ii)] first Laguerre basis function \cite{ohta2024data}:

 \item[iii)] low-pass filter function \cite{roy2017combined}:

 \end{itemize}

-Fig. \ref{ftf1}-\ref{flpf} show the four filter functions in \eqref{tf1}-\eqref{lpf} with parameters $ \rho=1 $, $ T=1 $ and $ \ell\in\{1,2,3\} $.
-In some cases, the filtered data in \eqref{fw} can be interpreted as the state of a dynamical system sampled at certain time instants.
-To illustrate this, consider the low-pass filter function \eqref{lpf}.
-For any signal $ w:[0,\mathcal{T})\to\mathbb{R}^n $, low-pass filtering can be described by the differential equation
+Figures \ref{ftf1}-\ref{flpf} show the four filter functions in \mbox{\eqref{tf1}-\eqref{lpf}} with parameters $ \rho=1 $, $ T=1 $ and $ \ell\in\{1,2,3\} $.
+In the low-pass filtering case, the filtered data in \eqref{fw} can be interpreted as the state of a dynamical system sampled at certain time instants.
+To illustrate this, consider the dynamical system